Kishanpa3/TamuHack2019/README.md

-# MSP-Emotion-API
+# E2I (Emotion to Image)
 The android application code used in the MSP Blog.
-This android application uses Microsofts Emotion API to get the emotions of images selected by the user from their gallery.
+This android application uses Microsoft's Emotion API to get the emotions of images provided by the user from their gallery or camera.
+Each emotion has an associated color which is used to set the background.